talent-digital/deploy-season/readme.md

 ## Development

+### Running locally

 To run the script locally for windows, run the following command:

 `export GITHUB_REPOSITORY=season-name && export GITHUB_WORKSPACE=my-season-path && export PW=XXX && pnpm run deploy`

 _Note_
 Replace `GITHUB_REPOSITORY` with the season name, `GITHUB_WORKSPACE` with the path to the season.yaml file & `PW` with the episodes_provisioner_client_password.

+### Making changes

+After you make changes in the src files, you need to update the `dist/index.js` file.
+This is the file that is used by the action.
+To update this file, run `pnpm build`.

+### Releasing new version

+After merging your changes to the main branch use the github.com release / tag functionality.
+These tags are available in the workflows of the season repositories.